 For the last few years, the bar against which I’ve judged all racing games is the high one set by the Forza games.
 So you know it’s a good thing when I say that the arcade-style, off-road racing game GRAVEL (PlayStation 4, Xbox One, PC) is rather Forza-esque.

-In GRAVEL, you race 4X4s, trucks, and other sturdy rides on dirt roads, sandy beaches and deserts, paved tracks, and muddy courses inside arenas that are akin to what they build for Supercross events.
+you race 4X4s, trucks, and other sturdy rides on dirt roads, sandy beaches and deserts, paved tracks, and muddy courses inside arenas that are akin to what they build for Supercross events.
 Its career and online modes also have the usual compliment of race types, including single and multi-lap races, point-to-point checkpoint events, and ones where the last driver to reach the checkpoint is eliminated until only one remains.

 As I mentioned, GRAVEL shares a lot with the Forza series.
 For starters, it lets you adjust the sensitivity of the steering and handling.
 Along with changing the skill of our opponents (of course), you can set the brakes to activate automatically, adjust the grip of the tires, and decide whether crashing into the barrier will impede the functionality of your vehicle or just make it look bad.
 Granted, you can’t turn this arcade-esque racing game into a sim like you can by turning off all the assists in Forza Horizon 3 or Forza Motorsport 7, but it does change the feel of the steering and handling enough to be noticeable.

 Further cribbing from Forza Horizon 3 or Forza Motorsport 7, GRAVEL lets you rewind time when playing the career mode, a free race, or a time attack race.